zeroincombenze/connector/connector_vg7/README.rst

 |en| This module makes available the synchro function to synchronize external data
 with Odoo data.
-The function sysnchro return th ID of record found or created.
+The function synchro return the ID of record found or created.
 Negative values are error codes.

 The function synchro accepts a data dictionary with field values, like create